-The Waverly Hills Sanatorium in Louisville, Kentucky was constructed in 1910 for the treatment of people with tuberculosis.
-Over the span of its operating years, around 63,000 patients died inside of Waverly Hills.
-This Sanatorium also has a special tunnel that was built for the express purpose of moving materials - like dead bodies - out of the building and down the hill it sits atop.
+The Waverly Hills Sanatorium in Louisville, Kentucky, was constructed in 1910 for the treatment of people with tuberculosis.
+Over the span of its operating years, around 63,000 patients perished inside of Waverly Hills.
+This sanatorium also has a special tunnel that was built for the express purpose of moving materials - like dead bodies - out of the building and down the hill it sits atop.
 The tunnel is now known as the "body chute," and many hauntings experienced at Waverly Hills are centered around the tunnel - whether they involve the ghosts of dead patients or of doctors who opened up and drained the patients before their transport in the chute.
 Many incidents involve strange shadows, closing doors, and ghostly apparitions.

 Though it is currently run as a haunted house attraction, previous caretakers of the property claim that the place is haunted by upset spirits.
 Some reports include the sound of footsteps, empty rooms emitting piercing screams, and slamming doors.
-Investigators of the property have experienced negative paranormal activity that may be linked to poltergeist, such as being touched or shoved and having objects thrown at them.
-One research team investigator was even scratched by an entity.
+Investigators of the property have experienced negative paranormal activity that may be linked to poltergeists, such as being touched or shoved and having objects thrown at them.
+One investigator was even scratched by an entity.

-The Athens Lunatic Asylum, also known as "The Ridges," opened in 1874 in Athens, Ohio.
-The Asylum treated mentally and criminally insane patients.
+The Athens Lunatic Asylum opened in 1874 in Athens, Ohio.
+The asylum treated mentally and criminally insane patients.
 The accompanying cemetery is the burial site of many patients, and many people have reported ghost sightings and unidentifiable screams there.

 A more frightening haunt is that of a patient who disappeared and was found several weeks later in a tree.
 Max, the resident dog at the time, was discovered chewing on a leg near the entrance to the grounds.
 It was here that the lost patient was found - decomposed so badly that his leg had fallen off.
-The ghost of this patient is known to be seen haunting the Asylum entrance early in the morning.
+The ghost of this patient is known to be seen haunting the asylum entrance early in the morning.